 There are various drugs available to treat HIV in Japan.
 Depending on your circumstances, you may take a combination of pills or a single pill orally once a day.
 These days, side effects are minimal.
 However, it is important to consult your healthcare provider should adverse effects persist; you may need to be put on an alternative drug regime.
 Normally, you will be prescribed 3 months worth of pills, and you will need to visit your healthcare provider to renew the prescription and receive counseling and blood tests.
 Social welfare is available to cover part of the prescription cost as well as doctor fees.
 The welfare system can be challenging to navigate, especially if you have limited Japanese language ability.
 It may be frustrating and disheartening, but please know that it is possible to continue to live in Japan and have access to affordable treatment options.

 Antiretrovirals (ARVs) have been used to prevent infection in case of exposure to HIV for many years.
 This intervention is called post-exposure prophylaxis (PEP) and involves taking a 28-day course of ARVs.
 These drugs work to stop the spread of HIV throughout the body.
 Use of PEP may be considered in those who are currently HIV negative and may have been exposed to HIV within the past 72 hours.
 Another ARV treatment is called pre-exposure prophylaxis (PrEP).
 PrEP is a daily pill for people who don’t have HIV, and who want to reduce the risk of getting it.
 For more information on PEP and PrEP, please see the following videos:

 In Japan it is possible to acquire nPEP (non-occupational post-exposure prophylaxis) treatment, however, PrEP is not available.
-Although the recommended medication for PrEP, Truvada (tenofovir / emtricitabine), is available and approved for treatment of HIV infection, it is not approved for use as PrEP.
+Although the recommended medication for PrEP, Truvada (tenofovir / emtricitabine), is available and approved for the treatment of HIV infection, it is not approved for use as PrEP.